 Confidence that the air would clear was totally unwarranted.
 Late in October, there was another incident along the lines of the Ledford affair of August, minor in its own right, but oddly portending the future.
-On 21 October, a member of the NPIC staff, Sector and Sector visited the Los Angeles offices of the NRO to argue for the retention of horizon cameras in the CORONA system.
+On 21 October, a member of the NPIC staff, visited the Los Angeles offices of the NRO to argue for the retention of horizon cameras in the CORONA system.
 (The cameras had been causing some operational difficulty and through an occasional failure had been endangering the primary film exposure.
-NPIC felt that the horizon cameras were essential; members of General Greer's staff were of two minds on the question.)
-Sectors was somewhat distressed at what he took to be General Greer's casual view of the problem.
-On his return to Washington, Sectors received an invitation from Wheelon to report on the results of his visit.
+NPIC felt that the horizon cameras were essential; members of General Greer's staff were of two minds on the question.) was somewhat distressed at what he took to be General Greer's casual view of the problem.
+On his return to Washington, received an invitation from Wheelon to report on the results of his visit.
 Not noted for his tact or diplomacy, the NPIC official apparently phrased his report in terms intriguing to his audience.
-Wheelon had Sectors dictate "some of his remarks" to a CIA secretary and asked him to approve the draft copy of the transcript.
-Subsequently, Wheelon had the draft typed as a formal memorandum and sent six copies to addressees in NPIC and one copy to Kiefer, the Deputy Director, NRO (but also a CIA official).
-The paper carried no holograph signature, merely the entry "seen in draft"

-over typed name.
+Wheelon had dictate "some of his remarks" to a CIA secretary and asked him to approve the draft copy of the trans- cript.
+Subsequently, Wheelon had the draft typed as a formal memo- randum and sent six copies to addressees in NPIC and one copy to Kiefer, the Deputy Director, NRO (but also a CIA official).
+The paper carried no holograph signature, merely the entry "seen in draft" over typed name.
 Early in November, Kiefer passed a copy of the memo to General Martin.
-Noting that Lt Colonel Howard was listed as one of the attendees at the formation Greer meeting, Martin immediately asked that officer's advice.
-Howard, horrified by the tone and content of the paper, said it was "an extremely distorted and inaccurate representation of the 21 October meeting... [which] quotes Major General Greer in a manner substantially out of context with the discussion at the meeting."
-(Among other badly composed sentences, for the badly composed sentences, the badly composed sent
+Noting that Lt Colonel Howard was listed as one of the attendees at theGreer meeting, Martin immediately asked that officer's advice.
+Howard, horrified by the tone and content of the paper, said it was "an extremely distorted and inaccurate representation of the 21 October meeting [which] quotes Major General Greer in a manner substantially out of context with the discussion at the meeting."
+(Among other badly composed sentences, had included one charging